Dermott High School: Attendance boundary

 In Chicot County, the school district (and therefore the high school) serves Dermott.
 A portion of the district extends into Desha County, where it serves Halley.
 Another portion extends into Drew County, where it includes Collins.

 Academics

 The typical course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular (core and elective) and career focus courses and exams, with optional Advanced Placement (AP) coursework and exams.
-Graduating students who complete Smart Core requirements and maintain a 3.5 Grade Point Average (GPA) or above will be conferred as Honor Graduates.
+Graduating students who complete Smart Core requirements and maintain a 3.5 Grade Point Average (GPA) or above are conferred as Honor Graduates.

-Dermott is accredited by the ADE and has been accredited by AdvancED since 1954.
+Dermott is accredited by the ADE, and has been accredited by AdvancED since 1954.

 Extracurricular activities

 The Dermott High School mascot and athletic emblem is the Ram with school colors of black and orange.

 Athletics

-For 2012–14, the Dermott Rams compete in interscholastic sporting activities within the 2A Classification from the 2A Region 7 West Conference administered by the Arkansas Activities Association.
-The Rams participate in boys and girls basketball and track and field.
+For 2012–14, the Dermott Rams competed in interscholastic sporting activities within the 2A Classification from the 2A Region 7 West Conference administered by the Arkansas Activities Association.
+The Rams participate in boys' and girls' basketball and track and field.